 - Concept of ‘Provider of last resort’.

-Role of humanitarian organisation participating in the Logistics Cluster at the field level:
+Role of Humanitarian Organisations Participating in the Logistics Cluster at the Field Level:

 Humanitarian actors who participate in the development of common humanitarian action plans are expected to be proactive partners in assessing needs, developing strategies and plans for the sector, and implementing agreed priority activities.
 Provisions should also be made in sectoral groups for those humanitarian actors who may wish to participate as observers, mainly for information-sharing purposes.
 The specific roles are: